-I ARTICLE / 2 TRANSITION 3 4 SECTION 701.
+SECTION 701.
 EFFECTIVE DATE.
-This [Act] takes effect on [insert date, which should be 5 at least 60 days after enactment].
-6 7 SECTION 702.
+This [Act] takes effect on [insert date, which should be at least 60 days after enactment].

+SECTION 702.
 REPEALS.
-The following act is repealed: 8 [Insert name of former State securities act].
-9 10 SECTION 703.
-APPLICATION TO EXISTING PROCEEDING.
-11 (a) [Applicability of predecessor act to pending proceedings.]
-The predecessor act 12 exclusively governs all actions, prosecutions, or proceedings that are pending or may be maintained 13 or instituted on the basis of facts or circumstances occurring before the effective date of this [Act], 14 but a civil action may not be maintained to enforce any liability under the predecessor act unless 15 commenced within any period of limitation that applied when the cause of action accrued or within 16 three years after the effective date of this [Act], whichever is earlier.
-17 (b) [Transition.]
-All effective registrations under the predecessor act, all administrative 18 orders relating to the registrations, statements of policy, interpretative opinions, declaratory rulings, 19 no action determinations, and all conditions imposed upon the registrations under the predecessor 20 act remain in effect while they would have remained in effect if this [Act] had not been enacted.
-21 They are considered to have been filed, issued, or imposed under this [Act], but are exclusively 22 governed by the predecessor act.
+The following act is repealed:

+[Insert name of former State securities act].

+SECTION 703.
+APPLICATION OF ACT TO EXISTING PROCEEDING AND EXISTING RIGHTS AND DUTIES.

+- (a) [Applicability of predecessor act to pending proceedings and existing rights.]
+The predecessor act exclusively governs all actions or proceedings that are pending on the effective date of this [Act] or may be instituted on the basis of conduct occurring before the effective date of this [Act], but a civil action may not be maintained to enforce any liability under the predecessor act unless instituted within any period of limitation that applied when the cause of action accrued or within five years after the effective date of this [Act], whichever is earlier. - (b) [Continued effectiveness under predecessor act.]
+All effective registrations under the predecessor act, all administrative orders relating to the registrations, rules, statements of policy, interpretative opinions, declaratory rulings, no action determinations, and conditions imposed on the registrations under the predecessor act remain in effect while they would have remained in effect if this [Act] had not been enacted.
+They are considered to have been filed, issued, or imposed under this [Act], but are exclusively governed by the predecessor act.

-(c) [Applicability of predecessor act to offers or sales] The predecessor act exclusively governs any offer or sale made within one year after the effective date of this [Act] except with respect to a federal covered security under an offering begun before the effective date of this [Act] using an exemption available under the predecessor act.
+(c) [Applicability of predecessor act to offers or sales.]
+The predecessor act exclusively applies to an offer or sale made within one year after the effective date of this [Act] pursuant to an offering made in good faith before the effective date of this [Act] on the basis of an exemption available under the predecessor act.

-1. Prior law governs all suits, actions, prosecutions, or proceedings which are pending or may be initiated on the basis of facts or circumstances occurring before the effective date of a State blue sky statute.
+Prior law governs all suits, actions, prosecutions, or proceedings which are pending or may be initiated on the basis of facts or circumstances occurring before the effective date of a State blue sky statute.
 See Hilton v.
 Mumaw, 522 F.2d 588, 600 (9th Cir.
 1975).